Earn up to 50 hours of AOA or ACCME credit at virtual OMED | LEARN MORE

 The NAOF organizes and maintains a group of osteopathic foundations represented by executive staff professionals who offer resources for promotion and/or funding of osteopathic programs in seeking to provide a better understanding of osteopathic medicine and to serve the health care needs of the general public.

-The Osteopathic Heritage Foundations support community health initiatives in central and southeastern Ohio and work to advance osteopathic medical care, medical research and osteopathic medical education locally and nationally.
+The Osteopathic Heritage Foundation supports community health initiatives in central and southeastern Ohio and works to advance osteopathic medical care, medical research and osteopathic medical education locally and nationally.

 The SOMA Foundation is an affiliate of the AOA that supports the education and professional development of osteopathic medical students in the Student Osteopathic Medical Association (SOMA) through a not-for-profit commitment to administering scholarships, grant, and promoting philanthropy.